CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 #### Key Functionalities

-The functionality of this feature is not only to send each person to their proper portals, but to also check if their user and password is valid, allowing them to pass onto the system.
+The functionality of this feature is not only to send each person to their proper portals, but to also check if their user and password are valid, allowing them to pass onto the system.

 ### Time-Off Feature

 ### Payroll Feature

-The Payroll Feature is a feature within the application designed to streamline salary calculation, employee data management, and timesheet integration.
-It provides a user-friendly graphical interface for efficient interaction and accurate computation of salaries for both employees and managers.
+The Payroll Feature is designed to streamline salary calculation, employee data management, and timesheet integration.
+It provides a user-friendly graphical interface for efficient interaction and computation of salaries for both employees and managers.

 #### Key Functionalities